catsmackaroo/RevampedCombat/README.md

 - All weapon reloading animations have been fixed.
 - SMG drive-bying fire-rates have been fixed.
 - Assault Rifle firing delay has been fixed.
-- Street Sweeper firing animations has been fixed.
+- Street Sweeper firing animations have been fixed.

 ### Improvements
 - Pedestrians are now able to counter-attack, dodge, backstab, & steal weapons during melee combat.